Machine Learning using Python

 Interactive Learning Experience

-This course relies heavily on highly interactive (online or hybrid) sessions where we review what you’ve done in the reader.
+This course relies heavily on highly interactive (online or hybrid) sessions where we review what you have done in the reader.
 During a review the teacher will share his screen and go through the code asking you by voting and chatting to find the error or complete the code.
-These reviews are used to rehearse material, show tips and tricks, warn for common mistakes, explain error messages, show how to use the helpfiles and the program (IDE) in general, and overall to motivate you to keep up the pace.
+These reviews are used to rehearse material, show tips and tricks, warn for common mistakes, explain error messages, show how to use the helpfiles and the programme (IDE) in general, and overall to motivate you to keep up the pace.
 Participants report they are highly involved during these sessions and our courses are consistently highly evaluated.

 Enrollment and course fee